• Free Shipping For Product Orders Over $99!

 Is There A Natural Cure For Collapsing Trachea?

-- Reduce coughing attacks and the anxiety that can come with them, which can worsen tracheal collapse.
+Reduce coughing attacks and the anxiety that can come with them.

-- Provide additional support to your pet’s heart and respiratory system, which decline due to the collapsed trachea condition.
+Support the heart and respiratory system, which can decline due to tracheal collapse.

 Buster

-To help your pup live a long, happy life, here is a dog tracheal collapse home treatment plan that has successfully helped thousands of small dogs with this condition.
+To soothe your dog's symptoms and help them live a long, happy life, consider Ask Ariel's home treatment plan for dog tracheal collapse, which has successfully helped thousands of small dogs with this condition.

-- Use a harness instead of a collar.
-A harness reduces pressure on the neck, which helps prevent further irritation and damage to the trachea.
+Use a harness instead of a collar: A harness reduces pressure on the neck and helps prevent further irritation.
 Never use a choke collar.

 Piper, Morkie

-Ultra-Flex Collagen for Pets is a tasteless powder that is easy to administer once a day mixed in food.
+Ultra-Flex Collagen - Available at a discounted package price (with FREE shipping) as part of the Collapsed Trachea Kit or may be purchased separately.
+A tasteless powder that is easy to administer once a day mixed in food.
 Ultra-Flex Collagen is a natural food-based remedy that is scientifically proven to stimulate and strengthen trachea cartilage, helping to reduce coughing and gagging over time.
-While there isn't a natural cure for collapsing trachea, combining Ultra-Flex Collagen with a few other supplements (depending upon your pet's symptoms) often delivers positive results.

 PureOcean Wild Omegas - These powerful omegas reduce inflammation, reduce allergy symptoms and strengthen the trachea, joints, and ligaments.

-Purrfect Pet CoQ10 – Many dogs with collapsing trachea develop an enlarged heart due to the stress on the pet as it tries to breathe.
-Using Purrfect Pet CoQ10 (along with Amazing Omegas) helps maintain healthy heart function and respiration.
+Purrfect Pet CoQ10 - Many dogs with collapsing trachea develop an enlarged heart due to the stress on the pet as it tries to breathe.
+Using Purrfect Pet CoQ10 helps maintain healthy heart function and respiration.

 What To Feed A Dog With Collapsed Trachea

 Many dog foods (even the highest quality, grain-free, premium diets) can worsen collapsing trachea symptoms because they contain ingredients that promote inflammation, indigestion or an allergic response.
+Dogs with collapsed trachea often experience esophageal irritation, which can contribute to coughing.
+Poor digestion can exacerbate symptoms, making dietary choices especially important for an effective collapsed trachea home treatment.
 Feeding the best diet for collapsed trachea (switching to a hypoallergenic, novel protein diet) can have a huge impact on a dog's overall well-being.
-Please be sure to include your dog’s diet on the order form at checkout.
-Our nutritionist will include FREE diet tips for collapsed trachea in dogs on the packing slip that comes with your product directions.
+The following diet tips are suggested by Susan Blake Davis, Pet Nutritionist, AskAriel.com.

 Signs & Symptoms of Collapsed Trachea in Dogs